Mark Chapman (broadcaster): Charitable work

 In March 2008, Chapman and Comedy Dave ran a mile at all 20 English Premier League clubs and the 12 Scottish Premier League clubs.
 In the same year, he also completed the London Marathon for children's cancer charity CLIC Sargent; repeating the feat in 2010.
 In 2012, Chapman was part of a team that cycled from Land's End to John o' Groats in aid of the Donna Louise Children's Hospice Trust in Stoke-on-Trent.

 Writing

 Chapman wrote a regular column for Shoot Monthly magazine.
 In 2010, he released his first book, entitled Heroes, Hairbands and Hissy Fits: Chappers' History of Modern Football.

 Personal life

-Chapman married his wife Sara in 2001.
-They had three children together – Ben, Jessie and Millie.
-Chapman and his wife lived in Hale, Greater Manchester until her death from cancer in 2020.
+Chapman married Sara in 2001.
+They had three children together.
+Chapman and his wife lived in Hale, Greater Manchester, until her death from cancer in 2020.

 Chapman is a Manchester United football fan.
-He is also a fan of Hull F.C. owing to his time at university in Hull.
+He is also a fan of Hull, owing to his time at university in Hull.
 He is a fan of the Chicago Bears in the NFL.